harshitbabeley/LFX-Execution-Driven-Version-of-Olympia/README.md

 The program lets the user ask about an object (circle, square, rectangle) from the command line.
 Each object knows how to:

-1. describe itself
+1. Describe itself

-2. compute its own values (perimeter, area, etc.)
+2. Compute its own values (perimeter, area, etc.)

 The main function does not care what the object is.
 It just decribes the object and coputes the object paramters.